xndien2004/ViDrill/README.md

 **ViDRILL** is an advanced Vietnamese document retrieval system developed for the VLSP 2025 competition.
 It combines state-of-the-art retrieval methods, including embedding-based models, BM25, and large language models (LLMs), to achieve high performance in information retrieval from Vietnamese corpora.

-In addition to standard retrieval pipelines, ViDRILL supports **LLM fine-tuning with reinforcement learning (PPO)** for self-guided query expansion and rewriting, enabling more precise document search and ranking.
+In addition to standard retrieval pipelines, ViDRILL supports **LLM fine-tuning with reinforcement learning (PPO / GRPO)** for self-guided query expansion, rewriting, and reasoning, enabling precise document selection and ranking.

+---

 ## 🎯 Features